MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserTodoList.md

 # Update-MgUserTodoList

 ## SYNOPSIS
-Update the navigation property lists in users
+The task lists in the users mailbox.

 ## SYNTAX